resonatehq/blog/blog/2025-01-08-resonate-is-an-async-rpc/index.md

 The previous code example showcases an asynchronous fan-out request flow where `bar()` and `baz()` are each invoked in their own services and each return 1.

-:::tip Example excersizes
+:::tip Example exercises

-To try out this example yourself, and several excersizes showcasing crash recovery, function execution retries, as well as a chain request flow, and a detached request flow, check out the [resonate-is-async-rpc](https://github.com/flossypurse/resonate-is-async-rpc) project on Github.
+To try out this example yourself, and several exercises showcasing crash recovery, function execution retries, as well as a chain request flow, and a detached request flow, check out the [resonate-is-async-rpc](https://github.com/flossypurse/resonate-is-async-rpc) project on Github.

 :::